Diego Luna (soccer, born 2003)

 Diego Angel Luna (born September 7, 2003) is an American professional soccer player who plays as an attacking midfielder or winger for Major League Soccer club Real Salt Lake and the United States national team.

+Early life

+Luna was born in Sunnyvale, California to Mexican parents from the state of Michoacan.
+Luna began playing organized soccer at age 5 with the Palo Alto Soccer Club.

 Club career

-Born in Sunnyvale, California, Luna began his career with the Palo Alto Soccer Club at the age of 5.
-He joined the youth setup at Major League Soccer club San Jose Earthquakes in 2015.
+Luna joined the youth setup at Major League Soccer club San Jose Earthquakes in 2015.
 With the Earthquakes, Luna participated in various tournaments, including the Dallas Cup and Generation Adidas Cup.
-In 2018, Luna left the Earthquakes academy and joined the Barcelona Residency Academy, the Arizona based academy for Spanish club Barcelona.
+In 2018, Luna left the Earthquakes academy and joined the Barcelona Residency Academy, the Arizona-based academy for Spanish club Barcelona.

 El Paso Locomotive

 On April 5, 2021, Luna signed a professional contract with USL Championship club El Paso Locomotive.
 He made his debut for the club on May 8 in their season opening 1–1 draw against New Mexico United.
 He came on as a 78th-minute substitute for Richie Ryan.
 Following the match, as well as the second against Rio Grande Valley Toros, Locomotive head coach Mark Lowry said, "He has the mentality to go to the very top and we’re gonna help him do that."

 Luna scored his first professional goal for El Paso on June 3, the winning goal in a 1–0 road victory over Austin Bold.
 He headed in a crossed ball from Macauley King in the 56th minute to give his side all three points.